Workshop: Planning and delivery of credible neuroscience research projects

 As part of the BNA's ongoing commitment to strengthen Credibility in Neuroscience, we want to ensure that neuroscientists are equipped with the skills, knowledge, tools and processes they need to carry out neuroscience research which will stand the test of time.
 This responds to our finding that around half of neuroscientists surveyed by the BNA have highlighted the lack of training as a key barrier to doing credible, open and reproducible research.

 This workshop aims to bring together a group of neuroscience researchers at PhD or postdoc level for a training workshop to learn how they should plan to ensure their projects are as reproducible as possible, and how they can deliver this by making their research data and code open.
+The content may also be appropriate for Masters students doing research projects.

 The workshop has a capacity of 40 delegates to maximise participation and support.
 Please secure your space as soon as possible.